KSE2/UtilClasses/doc/Readme.txt

 FILES IN THIS RELEASE:

-- PROGRAM -
+- PROGRAMS -
-kse-util-cla1-0-10-0.jar, kse-util-cla2-0-10-0.jar
+kse-util-cla1-0-11-0.jar, kse-util-cla2-0-11-0.jar

 - DEVELOPER PACKAGE -
-kse-utilcla-devel-0-10-0.zip contains the binaries, the source code, a Javadoc API documentation and all material required to compile the project.
+kse-utilcla-devel-0-11-0.zip contains the binaries, the source code, a Javadoc API documentation and all material required to compile the project. kse-utilcla-src-0-11-0.zip contains the source code only.

 - REQUIREMENTS -
 The packages have no external requirements.